mizdra/volar-single-quote-span-problem/README.md

 ## What should we do?

 Most likely, the `translateOffset` function in Volar.js needs to be fixed to correctly handle cases where multiple ranges overlap at a position.

+## Acknowledgments

+The scripts such as `typescript.ts`, `volar.ts`, and `util.ts` were generated using Claude Code.
+All investigation and analysis of the issues were conducted by myself.